WalletScrutiny/WalletScrutinyCom/_hardware/bitlock.md

 The website for [Bitlock is currently parked.](https://www.isitdownrightnow.com/bitlock.io.html)

-Bitlock supports BTC, ETH, ERC20 tokens, ETH Classic, Zcash, Namecoin, Litecoin, and Dogecoin.
+Bitlock supports BTC, ETH, ERC20 tokens, ETC, Zcash, Namecoin, Litecoin, and Dogecoin.

 It was also announced that only 1000 units will be produced in 2018.